k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

 ### Different types of data manipulations

-Let's look at what needs to be considered to ensure that the LU data you are sourcing from external systems is processed efficiently.
+Let's look at what needs to be considered to ensure that the LU data you are sourcing from external systems is processed efficiently:

-- What kind of changes would I want to apply to the data?
+- Which changes would I want to apply to the data?

-  - cosmetic change to ensure format compliancy across your flow
+  - Cosmetic change to ensure format compliancy across the flow.
-  - mathematical formulas to compute new data.
+  - Mathematical formulas to compute new data.
-  - conversion rules
+  - Conversion rules.

 - How to create new fields or tables by receiving transformed input from multiple fields within your schema and by applying transformation functions above-mentioned